-- All Caretaking / Cleaning Employees have undertaken fire safety training.
-This includes use of bespoke 'Fire Safety in High / Low Rise Flatted Accommodation' Video. - 2) All employees are encouraged to complete 'In the line of fire' training on an annual basis. - Caretaking Teams are not currently trained in the effective use of fire extinguishers.
+- 1) All Caretaking / Cleaning Employees have undertaken fire safety training.
+This includes use of bespoke 'Fire Safety in High / Low Rise Flatted Accommodation' Video. - 2) All employees are encouraged to complete 'In the line of fire' training on an annual basis. - 3) Caretaking Teams are not currently trained in the effective use of fire extinguishers.
 The only extinguishers are located within the lift motor room.
-Caretaking Teams are not expected to tackle fires in this area. - 4) Fire safety has been provided as part of tenancy pack. - 5) Building safety and evacuation notices are displayed in common areas and lift cars.
+Caretaking Teams are not expected to tackle fires in this area. - 4) Building safety and evacuation notices are displayed in common areas and lift cars.

-6) Staff undertaking fire risk assessments are qualified to or working towards Level 4 Diploma in Fire Risk Assessment.
+- 5) Staff undertaking fire risk assessments are qualified to a Level 4 Diploma in Fire Risk Assessment. - 6) Fire safety has been provided as part of tenancy pack.
+This includes information about Fire Doors.